YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

  redirects the administrator to the home page.

 ## Discussion

+We found that PROSS  was better than DSSP when it comes to PPII detection.
+This is due to the difference in there way of assigning secondary structure.
+PROSS is based only on dihedral angles and DSSP mainly on H-bond.
+Since there are few/none H-bonds in PPII, it may be more difficult for DSSP to detect them.
+But for other secondary structures, DSSP gives more detailed results because for example it differentiate between different types of helix while DSSP don't.

 Using Django framework to develop a website confer many advantages (listed in the Materials and Methods part above) and give convenient tools to easily